 Accessing cervical screening can be difficult for many people.
 This can be exacerbated for trans men and/or non-binary people with a cervix who face many barriers to accessing routine cervical screening, as well as discrimination because of their gender identity.

 Anyone who has a cervix is at risk of getting cervical cancer.
 While most people who have a cervix are women, some trans men and non-binary people also have a cervix.
 We conducted research with the Gender Identity Clinic (Tavistock and Portman NHS Foundation Trust), 56 Dean Street and LGBT Foundation to better understand the experiences trans and non-binary people had with cervical screening.
 The findings made it overwhelmingly clear that more support was needed.
 The research findings will be published soon – a manuscript is currently under review.

 Today we are launching new information for trans men and / or non-binary people who have a cervix and the healthcare professionals who support them.
-They will be published soon – so watch this space!
+Further research will be published soon – so watch this space!

 Accessing healthcare can be challenging for many trans and non-binary people, particularly if there is a lack of understanding or sensitivity among healthcare professionals.
 With cervical screening, there are more specific issues presented, this can include hormone therapy which can make the test physically harder, potential feelings of dysphoria during or after the test causing distress, and systematic barriers in accessing the test in the first place.
 Only people registered with their GP as female get automatically invited to cervical screening, which means people who have changed their gender marker will not get an invitation and instead will need to remember or be supported to book a test.
 Our information provides tips on how to book a test and ways to make it more comfortable.